-Then, you’ll want to introduce yourself, let people know what you can help with (without selling), and let them know you’re excited to be a part of the community.
+Let people know what you are offering, and let them know you’re excited to be a part of the community.

 Over time, once you’ve built up your reputation, you’ll have people recommending your services to others within the group.
 That’s when you know you’ve done a good job.

-Note: You can even offer special discounts for members of the group only—this works wonders and makes people go out of their way to work with you.
+Pro Tip: Offer special discounts for group members—this works wonders and makes people go out of their way to work with you!